Welcome to Empowered Recovery Center

 Talk therapies such as cognitive-behavioral therapy (CBT) are often used in ecstasy addiction treatment.
 These techniques help people identify and alter the thoughts and behaviors contributing to their substance abuse and find healthier coping mechanisms.

-If you are struggling with ecstasy addiction, know that hope and healing are within reach.
-While the immediate effects of ecstasy may fade within hours, the impact on your life can linger, and the uncertainty surrounding “How Long Does Ecstasy Stay In Your System” can add to the stress.
+If you are struggling with ecstasy addiction, know that help is within reach.
+While the immediate effects of ecstasy may fade within hours, the impact on your life can linger.
+Getting addiction treatment in Atlanta at Empowered Recovery Center can help you find life-long recovery.

 Contact us today for more information on how we can help you or someone close to you overcome an MDMA addiction.
+Our admissions team can answer any questions you have about programs, payments options, accepted insurances, and more.
+To learn more, call us or fill out our insurance verification form

 It’s time to reclaim your life